 As shown below the height of the new building will be lower in height than the flat roof of No.800 Uxbridge Road.
-Whilst No.800 is a 4-storey building, the proposed development achieves 4-floors at a lower overall height due to partial land level changes from front to back and design choices.
+Whilst No.800 is a 4-storey building, the proposed development is 2.5-floors and further set lower due to land level changes from front to back and design choices.

-Internally, the floor to ceiling heights will be 2.5m across ground, first and second floor.
+Internally, the floor to ceiling heights will be 2.5m across all floors.
 The roof level floor to ceiling heights will be 2.5m at above 75% of total floor area in line with the housing standards of the London Plan 2021.

 The new building will be sited off side boundaries and will back onto a line of trees in neighbouring far rear gardens.
-The previous set back from the rear boundary was 3.8m, this has been increased to 7m, not only creating greater rear amenity space but more separation from the rear trees and greater outlook.
+The previous set back from the rear boundary was

+3.8m, this has been increased to 7m, not only creating greater rear amenity space but more separation from the rear trees and greater outlook.